 - To swirl, run a stainless spoon through the raw soap.
 Twist to swirl.

 - Cover the soap molds with a blanket and let sit for 24 hours.

 - Remove the blankets and lid—and air the soap molds for another few hours before getting them out.

-Next is best suited for men’s skin..
+Next is best suited for men’s skin.

 2. Sandalwood Soap for Men

 Most men’s skin has a different temperament than that of women.
-Not only is a man’s skin thicker than 25%, it is often rougher and produces more sebum or oil.
+Not only is a man’s skin thicker than 25%, but it is also often rougher and produces more sebum or oil.
 Studies also reveal that most men sweat more profusely than women.
 This leaves their skin more prone to impurities.
-To ensure protection to the skin naturally, here is a great tang-y soap that is all manly yet, suited to make men’s skin clearer and worry-free.
+To ensure protection to the skin naturally, here is a great tangy soap that is all manly yet, suited to make men’s skin clearer and worry-free.

 - 51 ounces olive oil